MonNum5/Udacity_Capstone_Project_Sparkify/README.md

     - User attributes and information (gender)
     - Time they spend on the platform
     - Enjoyment of the content
-    - Networking over the plateform
+    - Networking over the platform

-- Modelling achived good classification results
+- Models achieved good classification results
-- Decission Tree is the prefered model
+- Decision Tree is the preferred model
 - The models have to be tested on a larger amount of data to verify the applicability for more users

 ### Data
 <img src="static/comparison_number_users_cancel_non_cancel.png" height='400px' width='600px'>

-Classification objective: classification of 225 unique users in canceling users (52) and non-canceling users 173)
+Classification objective: classification of 225 unique users in canceling users (52) and non-canceling users 173).

 ### Engineered Features
 Information and attributes of the user